Outward Bound

+Outward Bound is an international network of outdoor education organisations that provide experiential learning programs for personal and social development through small-group adventure-based experiences such as wilderness expeditions and challenging outdoor activities.
+It was founded in the United Kingdom in 1941 by Lawrence Holt and educator Kurt Hahn.
+The name Outward Bound was derived from the nautical term for a ship leaving safe harbour for the open sea.
+Outward Bound Schools now operate in 34 countries and serve over 150,000 participants each year.
+The network is coordinated by Outward Bound International, a non-profit membership and licensing organisation.

 History

-Founding and early history
+Founding

-The first Outward Bound school was opened in Aberdyfi, Wales in 1941 by Lawrence Holt with financial support from the Blue Funnel Line shipping company based on the initiative of Kurt Hahn.
-The name Outward Bound was derived from the nautical term for a ship leaving safe harbour for the open sea.
-Outward Bound grew out of Hahn's work in the development of the Gordonstoun school and what is now known as the Duke of Edinburgh's Award.
+The first Outward Bound school was opened in Aberdyfi, Wales, in 1941.
+It was established by Lawrence Holt with financial support from the Blue Funnel Line shipping company, based on the initiative of German educator Kurt Hahn.
+Outward Bound grew out of Hahn's work in the development of the Gordonstoun school and what is now known as the Duke of Edinburgh's Award in the United Kingdom.
 Outward Bound's founding mission, during the Second World War, was to improve the survival chances of young seamen should their ships be torpedoed in the mid-Atlantic.

-James Martin Hogan served as warden for the first year of the school.
-This mission was established and then expanded by Capt.
-J. F. "Freddy" Fuller who took over the leadership of the Aberdyfi school in 1942 and served the Outward Bound movement as senior warden until 1971.
-Fuller had been seconded from the Blue Funnel Line following wartime experience during the Battle of the Atlantic of surviving two successive torpedo attacks and commanding an open lifeboat in the Atlantic Ocean for thirty-five days without losing a single member of the crew.
+James Martin Hogan served as warden for the first year of the Aberdyfi school.
+Capt.
+J. F. "Freddy" Fuller took over as senior warden in 1942, expanding the mission and serving until 1971.
+Fuller had been seconded from the Blue Funnel Line following his wartime experience during the Battle of the Atlantic of surviving two successive torpedo attacks and commanding an open lifeboat in the Atlantic Ocean for thirty-five days without losing a single member of the crew.

-An educational charity, named The Outward Bound Trust, was established in 1946 to operate the school.
-A second school followed in England at Eskdale Green in 1950.
-The first Outward Bound program for women was held in 1951.
-During the next decade, several other schools opened around the United Kingdom.
-A school in Lumut, Malaysia opened in 1954, the first outside the United Kingdom.
-Outward Bound Australia was founded in 1956.
-The first Outward Bound USA course was run in Puerto Rico in 1961 for the Peace Corps, which it helped to shape.
-Outward Bound New Zealand was founded in 1962, Outward Bound Singapore established in 1967 and Outward Bound Hong Kong in 1970.
-Outward Bound Costa Rica was founded in 1991.
-Outward Bound Peacebuilding was formed in the early 2000's working to leverage and link ideas related to peacebuilding and experiential education.
+Reflecting on the development of Outward Bound in 1960, Kurt Hahn claimed that Outward Bound and related initiatives, including the Duke of Edinburgh's Award, had made an important contribution toward achieving the "moral equivalent of war" championed by William James.
+He also argued that Outward Bound should continue to expand this contribution in response to the social challenges of the modern world.